Don’t Have Time Right Now?

 - Start a line of books

-- Used on t-shirts, flyers or other promotional material
+- Use on t-shirts, flyers, or other promotional material

-The point of this whole list is simple: Know which of these goals are for your book, and make sure your title can serve those goals.
+The point of this whole list is simple: Know which of these objectives apply to your book, and make sure your title can serve those objectives.

-For example, if your goal is to build a brand, you need to make sure your book title is your brand.
+For example, if your goal is to build a brand, make sure your book title is your brand.
 Dave Asprey’s first diet book is called The Bulletproof Diet, because that’s his brand: Bulletproof.
 The book is about selling everything around the book, not just the book itself.

-Use clever or noteworthy phrases from the book: This is very common in fiction, and can work well with novels.
-It also works well with non-fiction books, where the concept of the book can be summed up quickly or with one phrase.
+This is very common in fiction, and can work well with novel titles.
+It also works well with non-fiction books where the concept of the book can be summed up quickly or with one phrase.